 The Nevada–California state line runs north and south through the lake and splits downtown South Lake Tahoe and Heavenly in half.
 When you hear someone refer to “Stateline,” that’s where they mean.

 If you’re heading to Lake Tahoe for skiing, then luxe hotels and resorts abound in every direction.
 You’ll find several of the best ski resorts on the north shore, like Northstar, Sugar Bowl, and Mt.
 Rose.
 The west shore of North Lake Tahoe has little Homewood Mountain Resort, and the infamous Squaw Valley with its sister resort, Alpine Meadows.
 Tahoe South holds its own with the well-known Heavenly Ski Resort.
 Further south of the city, you’ll also find Sierra-at-Tahoe and Kirkwood Resorts.
 Here are the areas and resorts we’ll cover:

 North Lake Tahoe

-If you’re coming from the Bay Area, North Lake Tahoe is surprisingly close and has tons of options.
+If you’re coming from the Bay Area, North Lake Tahoe is surprisingly close and has tons of options for skiing.
 You have access to several ski resorts right off I-80 before heading down one of the two state roads into the Tahoe region.
 Sugar Bowl is one of the closest resorts to the Bay Area, but you can also keep driving to get to Squaw Valley, Northstar, or Incline Village.

 Otherwise, flying into Reno, Nevada, is your other option to get here.
 On this north end, you’ll find some of the most luxurious ski resorts and hotels.
 It easily makes the top of our list for where to stay at Lake Tahoe for skiing.